177 episodes

 The Conversational Selling Audience loves learning about the art of communication between human beings which leads to more meaningful connections.
 These connections drive new business at the right time and keep you top of mind when the prospect is ready to buy.
 Selling is not just a business skill, it's a life skill.
 At the end of the day, sales is just about the human connection.

-In this episode, Nancy, Julie, and Jean discuss the following:
+In this episode, Nancy and Christian discuss the following:

 Key Takeaways: